Blue Ridge Fire District

-I was married in the fall of ’96 to a pretty little U of A grad (GO CATS!) and Strawberry, AZ native by the name of Candace J. Franks.
+I was married in the fall of ’96 to a pretty little University of Arizona grad (GO CATS!) and Strawberry, AZ native by the name of Candace J. Franks.
 I begin with her because she is my everything.
 We were married in Pine at the First Baptist Church where she grew up and where we still attend every Sunday to this day.
 The pastor that married us just so happened to be the local fire department recruiter, and so my journey in the fire service began.

 I was a slow starter.
 Mostly, I enjoyed going out on emergency calls as a volunteer to help people, but never in my wildest dreams did I ever think anyone could make a living doing something they love.
 I was a third-generation roofer in Tucson when we met, and so I continued roofing when we married and later moved to Pine.
 I am proud of my roofing heritage because it taught me the importance of hard work and perseverance (especially in the dead heat of a Tucson summer).

 It was the spring of ’99 that I learned I was going to be a dad.
 Boy, talk about a change of perspective!
 This was definitely a turning point in my life.
 Now I had to provide not only for myself and my beautiful wife, but for an entire family!

 So I decided to start a business.
 Pine Canyon Roofing was the name, and it took off like a shot!
 All the while, I was attending my fire academy classes and certifying as an Emergency Medical Technician (EMT) on nights and weekends so that I could continue serving my community as a volunteer firefighter.
 I really enjoyed helping others, but it still couldn’t pay the bills.